Nothing Opens on Sunday in Faroe Islands

 Population of Sheep is Way Larger than Human in Faroe Island

 The weather in Faroe Islands was a bit strange.
-There was a storm 5 minutes ago when you could see sunshine and the blue sky.
+There was a storm 5 minutes ago while you could still see sunshine and the blue sky.
 The host told us to wait for 5 minutes to take a better picture of the Mulafossur Waterfall.
-Therefore, we got two different pictures of the same place.
+Therefore, we got two different pictures of the same place within 5 minutes.
 It was quite scary that the storm nearly blew us away.

 The Best Time to Visit Faroe Islands is Summer